lightiv/Akash-Unstoppable-Cloud/README.md

 ## How To Deploy To Akash

-You can review our Akash DeCloud deployment process here: https://github.com/lightiv/SkyNet/wiki/Akash-Decentralized-Deployment-Guide
+You can review our Akash DeCloud deployment cheat-sheet here: https://github.com/lightiv/SkyNet/wiki/Akash-Decentralized-Deployment-Guide